NHGRI logo

 Parent NIH Solicitations: R01 (PA-20-185 and PA-20-183), Parent R21 (PA-20-195 and PA-20-194), and Parent K25 (PA-20-199) solicitations.
 These investigator-initiated grants allow researchers to target their specific area of science relevant to NHGRI’s mission (per the NHGRI Funding Policy).
 Other funding opportunities include PAR-21-075, which focuses on research experiences for students seeking a master’s degree.
 Additionally, NIH funding opportunities for Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants can be found at https://sbir.nih.gov/funding.

-Other Relevant NIH Funding Opportunities
+Resources for Other NIH Funding Opportunities

 NHGRI's Funding Opportunities page links to various NHGRI funding opportunities and provides instructions for signing up for NHGRI's funding opportunities email list.